Clubs & Activities

 Do you like earning a college scholarship, solving challenges, remote controlled robots, game strategy, building, programming, community outreach, building business skills, competing, and having fun?
 FIRST Robotics has something for everyone to discover and love!
 Join Divine Child Robotics Falcons Team 8179!

-The activities are open to any student interested in the performing arts.
-Students will be considered “apprentices” until 10 honor points are achieved.
+The activities are open to any student interested in theatre.
+You do not have to be a cast member of the current production to be involved.
+Students may also become a member of the International Thespian Society by working to earn 10 honor points.
 These can be earned by involvement in productions, workshops, field trips, and social activities.
-Students must participate in a minimum of five activities to be in the society.
-Inducted Thespians assume leadership roles as officers, liaisons to the Michigan Educational Theater Association of the Dearborn Area Theater Association, as well as the ability to compete for scholarships and awards.
-Students can also elect to participate in the drama club and only participate in 3 activities.
-Meetings will be Thursday afternoons.
+Inducted Thespians assume leadership roles as officers, liaisons to the Michigan Educational Theater Association and the Dearborn Area Theater Association, as well as the ability to compete for scholarships and awards at theatre festival.

 Esports